figtools/figgy.docs/docs/features.md

 *Out of the box, Figgy comes with all of these features:*

 ### **Figgy CLI**
-- An elegant CLI on top of AWS ParameterStore that addresses many ParameterStore limitations.
+- A custom built CLI on top of AWS ParameterStore that addresses many ParameterStore limitations.
 - Add / Update / Delete / Edit configurations and more
 - Promote configs from lower to higher environments
 - Share secrets directly to the code that needs them.
 No more handing DB credentials to some middle man so they can go put them "somewhere".
 - Browse a log that tracks all config changes over time, even for deleted configs.
-- Roll back any configuration, or hierarchy of configurations to *any point in time* (to the second) in the past!
+- Roll back any configuration, or hierarchy of configurations to *any point in time* (to the second) in the past.
 - Combat config sprawl.
-Figgy will tell you if you have a config in ParameterStore that you aren't using anymore!
+Figgy will tell you if you have a config in ParameterStore that you aren't using anymore.

 ### **Simplify your Development Workflow**
 - Easily integrate your CICD process with Figgy